All Together Now

 The mind is a story making machine.
 For every sensation, out of it arises a story, a perceived situation, a conflict, something to be resolved, a pleasure to be sought after, a habit to drop, an opinion to secure, …. a continual ever evolving unfolding, moment by moment shift in experience plus a narration surrounding each.
 So, what is Certainty… only a notion.

 Terra Unfirma speaks to both the beautiful instability of a solid fixed reality, a solid fixed self, and the magnificence of potential.
-How amazing is it that it’s all made manifest through thought; thought; brought to you by consciousness, wrapped in a blanket of love.

 The illusory nature of objects and thought are explored here through dualities, experiences, perceptions, appearances, and spatial relationships to point back to the underlying pervasiveness of consciousness.